The re-establishment of the F Street

 NDOT have been working with elected officials and community leaders on a

-the traveling public on I-15 between Washington Avenue and U.S. 95.
-The project
+will impact the traveling public on I-15 between Washington Avenue and U.S.

-on-ramp over F Street and a storm drain tie-in Additional phases will encompass
+structure, D Street on-ramp over F Street and a storm drain tie-in Additional

 5: Replacing barrier rail between southbound I-15/I-515 lanes.